nativeapptemplate/NativeAppTemplate-Free-Android/README.md

 # NativeAppTemplate-Free-Android

-NativeAppTemplate-Free-Android is a modern and comprehensive native iOS app with user authentication.
+NativeAppTemplate-Free-Android is a modern, comprehensive, and production-ready native iOS app with user authentication.
 This Android app is a free version of  [NativeAppTemplate-Android (Solo)](https://nativeapptemplate.com/products/android-solo) and [NativeAppTemplate-Android (Team)](https://nativeapptemplate.com/products/android-team).

 ## Overview